 Rye berry pilaf with barberries and pistachios

-However, I chose to make the potato kofta (sometimes written as kufteh or kofte) as it was a recipe that I thought there was at least a chance of my kids wanting to eat (two did, one didn’t – which was to be expected).
-The recipe is kindly shared with the permission of Pavilion Books.
+However, I chose to make the potato kofta (sometimes written as kufteh or kofte).
+I thought there was at least a chance of my kids wanting to eat it.
+Two did, one didn’t, which was to be expected.

 How to make potato kofta: